sonic-pi-net/sonic-pi/BUILD-MAC.md

 ### 3.1 Prebuild

-Firstly, we need to change to the `qt` directory which is within `app/gui`:
+Firstly, we need to change to the `app` directory at the root of the Sonic Pi repository:

 ```
-cd ~/Development/sonic-pi/app/gui/qt
+cd ~/Development/sonic-pi/app
 ```

 ### 3.2 Config